syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 ---
 layout: post
 title: Appointment Reminder in scheduler | WPF| Syncfusion
-description: WPF scheduler allows you to display reminder alert with collection of reminders for a particular appointments.
+description: WPF scheduler allows you to display reminder alert with the collection of reminders for particular appointments.
 platform: WPF
 control: SfScheduler
 documentation: ug
 ---
 # Reminder in WPF Scheduler (SfScheduler)
-Scheduler alerts you for particular appointment with reminder window when enable the `EnableReminder` property.
-Reminder window supports to `Dismiss` or `DismissAll` or set the `SnoozeTime` for reminder appointments.
+Scheduler alerts you for a particular appointment with a reminder window when enabling the `EnableReminder` property.
+Reminder window supports to `Dismiss` or `DismissAll` or set the `SnoozeTime` for the reminder appointments.

 ## Enable reminder
-Reminder can be set by setting the `EnableReminder` property is `true`.The reminder time can be set using the `Reminders` property of ScheduleAppointment.
+Reminder can be set by setting the `EnableReminder` property is `true.` The reminder time can be set using the `Reminders` property of ScheduleAppointment.

 {% tabs %}
 {% highlight xaml %}